kyma-incubator/compass/docs/compass/02-03-app-runtime-flow.md

 ### API registration phase

-API registration phase is a process of registering new API and Event definitions, which consists of two steps:
+API registration phase is a process of registering new API and Event Definitions, which consists of two steps:

 ![](./assets/api-registration.svg)

-1. Application sends a request to register API or Event definition to the Director component.
+1. Application sends a request to register API or Event Definition to the Director component.
 2. Director returns the operation result to the Application.

 ## Registering Runtime